#FixTheCountry: protests banned, protesters arrested

 Right to Information ruling

 In its first decision on 19th July 2021, the Ghana Right to Information Commission (GRTIC) ordered the Minerals Commission to comply with a request for information by journalist Aziamor-Mensah, an investigative journalist for the Fourth Estate, an investigate journalism project of the Media Foundation for West Africa (MFWA).
-The Mineral Commission demanded 1,000 USD for the requested information, which the GRTIC lowered to the equivalent of 0.33 USD.
+The Minerals Commission demanded 1,000 USD for the requested information, which the GRTIC lowered to the equivalent of 0.33 USD.

 The GRTIC was established in October 2020 following the adoption of the Right to Information Law in May 2019.